argwa/No-Browser-Clone/README.md

 # NoBrowser Clone

-A minimal Android "browser" for opening links from other apps — inspired by [rickgram/NoBrowser](https://github.com/rickgram/NoBrowser), with a few extra behaviors.
+A (Made with AI) minimal Android "browser" for opening links from other apps — inspired by [rickgram/NoBrowser](https://github.com/rickgram/NoBrowser), with a few extra behaviors.

 ## What it does